Medical-AI-Lab/Nervus/README.md

   - work_all.sh
     Change `gpu_ids` depending on how many GPUs you can use.
 Default is "-1" which means to use CPU only.

-- To work
+- To work and evaluate
 `$bash work_all.sh`

 # Detailed Preparation
 ## CSV
-CSV must contain columns named 'id_XXX', 'filepath', 'output_XXX', and 'split'.
+CSV must contain columns named `id_XXX`, `filepath`, `output_XXX`, and `split`.

+Examples:
+id_uniq, filepath, output_cancer, split
+0001, png/AAA.png, malignant, train
+0002, png/BBB.png, bening, val
+0003, png/CCC.png, bening, test
+0004, png/DDD.png, malignant, train
+:
+:
+:

-Note 'id_XXX' must be unique.
+Note `id_XXX` must be unique.
+`filepath` should have a path to images for the model.
+`output_XXX` should have a classification target.
+Any name is available.
+If you use more than two `output_XXX`, it will be automatically recognize multi-label classification and automatically prepare a proper number of classifiers (FCs).
 When you use inputs other than image, 'input_XXX' is needed.
 When you use deepsurv, 'periords_XXX' is needed as well.